-- 4) Debt Service Funds Debt service funds are used to account for and report financial resources that are restricted, committed, or assigned to expenditure for principal and interest, even if it is being accumulated for future years' payments.
-Debt service funds should be used to report resources if legally mandated. - 2) Ending fund balances of the City of Burleson shall be reported according to the following classifications: - 1) GENERAL FUND - 2) DEBT SERVICE FUNDS RESTRICTED - 3) SPECIAL REVENUE FUNDS RESTRICTED/COMMITTED - 4) CAPITAL PROJECT FUNDS NON-BONDED COMMITTED - CAPITAL PROJECT FUNDS BONDED RESTRICTED Order of expenditure --When committed, assigned and unassigned resources can be used for the same purpose, funds shall be spent in the sequence of committed resources first, assigned second, and unassigned last. - 4) It is the goal of the City that the unassigned fund balance of the General Fund should be at least 20% of the General Fund annual expenditures.
+3) Order of expenditure ---When committed, assigned and unassigned resources can be used for the same purpose, funds shall be spent in the sequence of committed resources first, assigned second, and unassigned last.

+- 4) It is the goal of the City that the unassigned fund balance of the General Fund should be at least 20% of the General Fund annual expenditures.
 This percentage is the equivalent of 73 days' expenditures.
-In order to adhere to the principles of matching current revenues with current expenditures and minimizing property taxes, the City will strive to maintain the fund balance if the unassigned balance grows beyond 90 days' expenditures. - 5) The Water and Wastewater Fund working capital should be maintained at least at 20% of total operating expenditures or the equivalent of 73 days. - 6) It is the goal of the City that the fund balance of the 4A Corp and 4B Corp, should maintain at least a 20% minimum of total operating expenditure or the equivalent of 73 days. - C. CAPITAL AND DEBT SERVICE FUNDS - 1) Items in the Capital Projects Funds will be completed and paid for within 36 months of receipt of proceeds.
-Balances will be used to generate interest income to offset construction costs. - General Obligation Debt Service Funds will not have reserves.
-The policy above does not preclude the debt service reserves normally established to market revenue bonds.
+In order to adhere to the principles of matching current revenues with current expenditures and minimizing property taxes, the City will strive to maintain the fund balance if the unassigned balance grows beyond 90 days' expenditures. - 5) The Water and Wastewater Fund working capital should be maintained at least at 20% of total operating expenditures or the equivalent of 73 days. - 6) It is the goal of the City that the fund balance of the 4A Corp and 4B Corp, should maintain at least a 20% minimum of total operating expenditure or the equivalent of 73 days.

+C.A.
+CAPITAL AND DEBT SERVICE FUNDS

+- 1) Items in the Capital Projects Funds will be completed and paid for within 36 months of receipt of proceeds.
+Balances will be used to generate interest income to offset construction costs. - 2)-7) General Obligation Debt Service Funds will not have reserves. a reserve of approximately \$1,000,000.
+The policy above does not precludeinclude the debt service reserves normally established to market revenue bonds.
 The City's policy and bond ordinance requirements are to maintain these debt service reserves at the level of the average annual debt service.